thruse/cfgs/README.md

 Install things for the first time with `cfg`, but delete things manually to get `cfg` to reinstall them.
 For more things to add (for example automation of macOS system settings) look at https://github.com/mathiasbynens/dotfiles and https://github.com/holman/dotfiles.
 `venvin` only works with `venv`s called `.venv`.
+Only make files and directories with names following these rules
+* start with a letter
+* contain letters, numbers and underscores only
 ### Possibly useful things
 * `powershell -c winget list ^| select-string winget` because `winget list --source winget` doesn't work
 * `brew uninstall --zap formula-name` may fully uninstall all files related to `formula-name`.